 To solve this problem, we ordered a wireless scanner and a wireless keypad so our wheelchair-bound students could check out library materials more easily.
 Other students also appreciated this.
 Often I find that differentiation for one group of students benefits everyone.
 It has helped me to always look for the simplest and most accommodating means to teach in and manage the school library.

-BECOMING AWARE OF ACCESSIBLE DESIGN
+BECOME AWARE OF ACCESSIBLE DESIGN

 For those wanting to examine your own school library, the ADA Library Accessibility Checklist from Project Enable can help you assess for barriers within your facility.